Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

 <Expandable alt_header="Filters side panel">

 The **Filters** side panel becomes available after you perform a keyword search.
 Use this panel to further refine the results from your keyword search.
-By default, Explorer searches across all resources in the project.
+By default, <Constant name="explorer" /> searches across all resources in the project.
 You can filter on:

 - [Resource type](/docs/build/projects) (like models, sources, and so on)
 - [Model access](/docs/mesh/govern/model-access) (like public, private)